adarshramakrishna/geeksforgeeks/README.md

 ## Books

-Right now we have 16 books under `goodies/geeksforgeeks` and one book under `goodies/leetcode`
+Look under subdirectory `goodies`.

 ## Tools

 Want to create a book from the `geeksforgeeks` site yourself?
 No problem.
 But you'll need some tools to get started.
-Apart from `Python 2` you also need those.
+Apart from `Python 2.x` you also need the following tools.

 ### 1. Scrapy